 Wallace first sought the Democratic gubernatorial nomination in 1958.
-Initially a moderate on racial issues, Wallace adopted a hardline segregationist stance after losing the nomination.
+Initially, a moderate on racial issues, Wallace adopted a hardline segregationist stance after losing the nomination.
 Wallace ran for governor again in 1962 and won.
 Seeking to stop the racial integration of the University of Alabama, Wallace earned national notoriety by standing in front of the entrance of the University of Alabama, blocking the path of Black students.
 Wallace left office after one term due to term limits, but his wife, Lurleen Wallace, won the next election and succeeded him, though he was the de facto governor.

 Wallace won re-election as governor in 1974, and he once again unsuccessfully sought the Democratic presidential nomination in the 1976 Democratic presidential primaries.
 In the late 1970s, Wallace announced that he became a born-again Christian and moderated his views on race, renouncing his past support for segregation.
 Wallace left office in 1979 but reentered politics and won election to a fourth and final term as governor in 1982.
-Wallace is the fourth longest-serving governor in US history having served 16 years and 1 day in office.
+Wallace is the fourth longest-serving governor in US history, serving 16 years and one day in office.
 As of 2019, he remains the most recent third-party candidate to receive pledged electoral college votes from any state.
 Describing his impact on national politics despite his lack of success in presidential races, two biographers termed Wallace "the most influential loser" of 20th-century American politics.